Books are a great way to exercise our brains.

 But if you are simply reading a non-fiction book, you can simply highlight key sentences with just one color.
 (I prefer yellow)

 Another benefit is:

-When you take action while reading, it gives a signal to your brain that it’s something important.
-And thus your brain tries to remember it better.
+When you take action while reading, it signals to your brain that it’s something important.
+And thus, your brain tries to remember it better.

 How does this work?

-Well, when you highlight any sentence, you also read it again.
+Well, when you highlight any sentence, you also reread it.
 Repetition helps when it comes to learning anything.

 These things not only make reading fun but also help you remember better.

 And yeah, if you are doing something physically, you are unlikely to sleep.